nathanwoulfe/nathanwoulfe.github.io/_posts/2016-07-04-customising-umbraco-without-touching-core-files.md

 ---
-layout:post
+layout: post
-category:blog
+category: blog
-title:Customising Umbraco without touching core files
+title: Customising Umbraco without touching core files
 ---

 One of Umbraco's greatest strengths is that it is easily customisable and extensible.